boazbk/crypto/lec_19_quantum.md

 However, this is not what actually happens when we run this experiment.
 It can be that the detector is  hit a _smaller_ number of times when two slits are open than when only a single one hits.
 It's almost as if the electron checks whether two slits are open, and if they are, it changes the path it takes.
-If we try to "catch the electron in the act" and place a detector right next to each slit so we can count which electron went through which slit then something even more bizzare happened.
+If we try to "catch the electron in the act" and place a detector right next to each slit so we can count which electron went through which slit then something even more bizarre happened.
 The mere fact that we _measured_ the electron path changes the actual path it takes, and now this "destructive interference" pattern is gone and the detector  will be hit   $\alpha+\beta$ fraction of the time.

 ![The setup of the double slit experiment](../figure/double-slit-setup.PNG){#tmplabelfig width=50% }